kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/style/docs_style_guide.md

 ### Image formatting

 Images can have the width set, and can be aligned left, right, and center (with a caveat on "center").
+Images should always include meaningful alt text for accessibility purposes.

 Setting the width of <nospell>300px</nospell> on an image would be formatted as follows: